 Seriously!!!
 You need to try this warm!
 It will blow your mind!!!
 The honey soaks into the oatmeal and the chocolate chips get all melty and amazing!

-There is a second pan of Peanut Butter Chocolate Chip Oatmeal Bake now waiting on our counter now because I may have finished off the rest of the first pan!
+There is a second pan of Peanut Butter Chocolate Chip Baked Oatmeal now waiting on our counter now because I may have finished off the rest of the first pan!

 Trust me and make yourself a pan today!!!